bkrem/awesome-solidity/README.md

 - [Solidity Collections](https://github.com/ethereum/wiki/wiki/Solidity-Collections) - A list of collections of Solidity code and utility libraries.
 - [dappsys](https://github.com/nexusdev/dappsys) - A solidity contract system framework for flexible multi-contract dapps.
 - [Truffle](https://github.com/ConsenSys/truffle) - Truffle is a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier.
+- [instant-dapp-ide](https://github.com/dominicwilliams/instant-dapp-ide) - Complete Dapp and Solidity development environment as a docker image you can run from command line.

 ## Tools